Mayank0029/Js-moveableg-box/README.md

 # Js-moveableg-box
-A moveable box which includes the use of data key presses, switch and events
+A moveable box which includes the use of detecting key presses, switch and events